panrg/path-properties/draft-enghardt-panrg-path-properties.md

 Access Technology:
 : The physical or link layer technology used for transmitting or receiving a flow on one or multiple path elements in the same domain.
-The Access Technology may be given in an abstract way, e.g., as a WiFi, Wired Ethernet, or Cellular link, or as a specific technology, e.g., as a 2G, 3G, 4G, or 5G cellular link, or an 802.11a, b, g, n, or ac WiFi link.
+The Access Technology may be given in an abstract way, e.g., as a WiFi, Wired Ethernet, or Cellular link.
+It may also be given as a specific technology, e.g., as a 2G, 3G, 4G, or 5G cellular link, or an 802.11a, b, g, n, or ac WiFi link.
 Other path elements relevant to the access technology may include on-path devices, such as elements of a cellular backbone network.
 Note that there is no common registry of possible values for this property.

 Monetary Cost:
-: The price to be paid to transmit a specific flow across a set of path elements.
+: The price to be paid to transmit a specific flow across a path segment.

 # Backbone Properties